 - Medications – All over-the-counter, prescription or injected medications for degenerative disc disease have one main purpose — to reduce pain.
 Depending on the patient, physicians may prescribe analgesics, anti-inflammatory medications, muscle relaxants and oral or steroid injections to manage pain.

 - Chiropractic and alternative treatments – Chiropractors take a hands-on approach to treating spinal problems by making manual adjustments to the neck and back.
 These adjustments are designed to return the spinal column to proper alignment.

 - Other alternative remedies – These treatments are less commonly accepted, but may be useful.
 They may include herbal remedies, acupuncture or even wearing a special magnetic bracelet.

-In some cases, patients do not respond to conservative treatment and surgery is suggested.
+In some cases, patients do not respond to conservative degenerative disc disease treatment and surgery is suggested.
 When conservative (non-invasive) treatment has failed, more invasive treatments may be required.
 In the past, “more invasive” has meant traditional open spine surgery.
 Due to more advanced approaches to surgery, “more invasive” no longer must mean traditional open spinal surgery.
 It now may mean minimally invasive spine surgery.
 To avoid unnecessary destruction of normal tissue and minimize risk of complications, it is reasonable to determine the least invasive, yet effective, surgical treatment possible.
 Accomplishing an effective treatment while maintaining the least disruptive course of action is the aim of Laser Spine Institute.
 With substantial effort and financial expenditure the physicians at Laser Spine Institute have perfected innovative, minimally invasive procedures to treat a variety of spinal conditions.